Skip Ribbon Commands

 Hyperthyroidism - What it is

 The thyroid is a butterfly-shaped gland situated in the front of the neck.
 Its main function is to produce two hormones - thyroxine and triiodothyronine - which are crucial to the control of various bodily functions.
+These include but are not limited to heart rate, skin, bowel activity, and muscle.

 Too little, too much?

-When an underactive gland doesn't produce enough thyroid hormones to adequately meet the body's needs, the condition is referred to as hypothyroidism.
 Conversely, in hyperthyroidism; an overactive thyroid gland results in the excessive production of thyroid hormones.
 Hypothyroidism and hyperthyroidism are the two most common thyroid disorders in women between the age of 20 and 50, who are also five times more likely than men to develop thyroid disorders.

 The information provided is not intended as medical advice.
 Terms of use.
 Information provided by SingHealth